POEM: The Meaning of Vex Lex

 When put to see

-to gather
+Awe to gather

-This poem was inspired by a facebook post asking, “Is it the human curse to be constantly seeking in when there really isn't any?”
-This poem is for you, Polly, and all of angst-ridden .
-Of course, looking for ultimate on facebook may be analogous to looking for love in all the wrong places.
-Joking aside, I feel the pain of such questioning.
-My conservative college roommate warned that I shouldn't take the course: Existentialism.
-In a display of prudent Calvinistic theology, he said this is a place you shouldn't go.
+This poem was inspired by a facebook post asking, “Is it the human curse to be constantly seeking meaning in life when there really isn’t any?”
+This poem is for you, Polly, and all of angst-ridden humanity.
+Of course, looking for ultimate meaning on facebook may be analogous to looking for love in all the wrong places.
+Joking aside, I feel the existential pain of such questioning.
+My conservative Christian college roommate warned that I shouldn’t take the philosophy course: Existentialism.
+In a display of prudent Calvinistic theology, he said this is a place you shouldn’t go.
 I was raised to question and explore.
-One surefire way to raise my is to say you shouldn't go there!
+One surefire way to raise my curiosity is to say you shouldn’t go there!
 Banned books should probably well populate our reading list.
 I never seriously questioned not taking the class.
-Existentialism, nihilism, and the oft-elusive quest for meaning are frequent themes in my and associated rants.
+Existentialism, nihilism, and the oft-elusive quest for meaning are frequent themes in my poetry and associated rants.
 I would never say to not go there.
 I would suggest that you not build a home there.
-The profound freedom expounded upon by philosophers bids us travel widely and put scarce stock in a cozy number of questions or answers.
+The profound freedom expounded upon by existential philosophers bids us travel widely and put scarce stock in a cozy number of questions or answers.

 Rather than giving another pages-long rant on existentialism, or an extensive apologetic on meaning, I will let my poem due most of the work.
-I will point out that I find some in this most serious of questions.
+I will point out that I find some humor in this most serious of questions.
 This poem launches with a series of anthropomorphisms, the stars, the grass, even your next meal, begging some equal standing with you to answer your question.
-This is meant to be in multiple ways.
+This is meant to be funny in multiple ways.
 I find funniness a particularly good antidote to excessive seriousness.
-However, for you philosophical types, projecting human qualities onto inanimate or “less animate” is often a first line of critique on the question of God.
-I would agree that limiting your search for the supernatural in is setting the bar too low.
+However, for you philosophical types, projecting human qualities onto inanimate or “less animate” nature is often a first line of critique on the question of God.
+I would agree that limiting your search for the supernatural in nature is setting the bar too low.
 The mismatch in the adequacy of question to answer makes for a laughable pair of foolishnesses: looking to dirt to enlighten us and considering ourselves to be just dirt (albeit very complicated dirt).

-Surely, we can fill a lifetime with learning about and its wonders, but we should look up the proverbial food chain rather than down it to find higher meaning.
-Or, at a minimum, we should focus on the apparently most evolved on earth, human beings.
+Surely, we can fill a lifetime with learning about nature and its wonders, but we should look up the proverbial food chain rather than down it to find higher meaning.
+Or, at a minimum, we should focus on the apparently most evolved life on earth, human beings.
 If by happenstance humans are the most evolved conscious beings in our known universe, are we reduced to permutations of cannibalism, or is there some higher power to nourish us?
 I find the metaphor of cannibalism as quite apt, since the first monarch of existentialist philosophers, John Paul Sartre, spoke forcefully and eloquently about two subjects never being able to connect, forever trapped in alternately being a subject and making the other an object, then being reduced to an object by the other.
 Of course, any philosopher that claims that two subjects can never connect as subjects, besides permanently disabling human relationships, certainly precludes any human-God relationship (subject-Subject).
 It is worth noting that later existentialist philosophers claimed that subjects can actually connect without reducing the other subject to a mere object.
 Not to get caught in intractable discussions of God, it will suffice to say that I believe this, that subjects can connect with one another.
 First, this recognizes that human relationships are the everyday stuff of subjective beings living out their nature.
 This seems to imply that human community is foundational for human fulfillment.
 More provocatively, this opens up the possibility, dare I say hope, that we can connect with some higher power (Subject) to facilitate our spiritual evolution and find greater meaning than that which can be deduced from mere facts/objects of the physical world/nature (or intuited from individual human subjects).

 You may note that I consider subjects/subjectivity in the realm of the supernatural, transcending the natural (not negating it).
-As confirmed by quantum , observers (subjects) influence and change the natural world without any evident contradictions in the deterministic aspects of the scientific world.
-In short, at least some form of of the merely physical/deterministic world is allowed; in fact, necessary to account for quantum physical evidence.
+As confirmed by quantum physics, observers (subjects) influence and change the natural world without any evident contradictions in the deterministic aspects of the scientific world.
+In short, at least some form of transcendence of the merely physical/deterministic world is allowed; in fact, necessary to account for quantum physical evidence.
 Of course, this brings us full circle to where we began, leaving open the question of the nature of the indeterminate (e.g., free will) and determinate (e.g., physical) aspects of reality.
-Basically, the accepted convention of modern is that the indeterminate has no nature, which is represented by the concept of “.” is an indispensable component of the current understanding of Darwin's evolution of species.
-A relationship with nothing is necessary to stir up possibilities allowing for new configurations of -forms [I don't think that it was an accident that Sartre's foundational work was titled, Being and Nothingness].
+Basically, the accepted convention of modern science is that the indeterminate has no nature, which is represented by the concept of “randomness.”
+Randomness is an indispensable component of the current understanding of Darwin’s evolution of species.
+A relationship with nothing is necessary to stir up possibilities allowing for new configurations of life-forms [I don’t think that it was an accident that Sartre’s foundational work was titled, Being and Nothingness].
 If evolution was fully determined then some form of God as a first cause with a specific nature would be necessary, and there could only be one outcome, the present reality.
 I think this sort of view is rightly rejected as a poor representation of life as experienced and as any notion of God.
-However comfortable you feel with the notion of , evolution, as presently expounded, does a masterful job of explaining the origin of species.
+However comfortable you feel with the notion of randomness, evolution, as presently expounded, does a masterful job of explaining the origin of species.
 However, evolution is silent, even impotent (which is key in any theory so thoroughly wrapped up in reproduction), in accounting for the origin of life itself.
 This concept of randomness strikes me at least as problematic as assuming that there is any nature within the realm of indeterminacy.
-While the concept of something coming from nothing has often been used to those of a spiritual inclination, this is an essential conundrum of modern , both in quantum indeterminacy and in a unifying theory for quantum , Newtonian physics, and the theory of general relativity which applies to astronomical scales.
-The assumption that all truth lies within reductionistic has been disproved by Gödel's Incompleteness Theorem, which is a mathematical proof that there are always predicates (true statements or facts) that lie outside any possible mathematical or rational system.
-Those positing some form of metaphysics (spirituality) simply claim that there is some nature outside of facts and truths that can be ascertained by reductionistic and assembled into any rational system.
+While the concept of something coming from nothing has often been used to mock those of a spiritual inclination, this is an essential conundrum of modern physics, both in quantum indeterminacy and in a unifying theory for quantum physics, Newtonian physics, and the theory of general relativity which applies to astronomical scales.
+The assumption that all truth lies within reductionistic science has been disproved by Gödel’s Incompleteness Theorem, which is a mathematical proof that there are always predicates (true statements or facts) that lie outside any possible mathematical or rational system.
+Those positing some form of metaphysics (spirituality) simply claim that there is some nature outside of facts and truths that can be ascertained by reductionistic science and assembled into any rational system.
 Further, many claim that we can ascertain truths about the nature of reality through subjective experience, not fully verifiable by science.
 This connection to other subjective/indeterminate realities can bring about a fuller understanding of reality.
 In such ethereal undertakings, I seek in solidarity with others to incarnate such realities in our lives, thus making our lives fuller, more congruent with reality.

 I posit that life itself encompasses the subjective, and that there is a nature to nature, a nature that transcends and lovingly gives birth to countless wonders.
 Transcendent.
 Loving.
 Giving birth.
 Wonder full.
 This is the God I seek.
 We need not leap from essential uncertainty to an abyss of meaninglessness.
-We need not build arbitrary prisons to some cruel god of , while others walk and explore a world brimming with life and meaning.
+We need not build arbitrary prisons to some cruel god of logic, while others walk and explore a world brimming with life and meaning.
 Nor do we shrink from visiting those in the darkest of places, for even God overflows there.
-I seek to a God that cannot fit in any box anyone can construct.
+I seek to worship a God that cannot fit in any box anyone can construct.
 I leave such gods to the dustbin.
 The present is evident, even if the future is not.
-Life is a .
+Life is a gift.
 Pass it on.
 This is the nature of life.

 For those of you who waded through my rantings, or those who were wise enough to read the last paragraph first, you are now titled to learn the meaning of vex lex.
 Vex lex is a takeoff on rex lex, which means “Law is king.”
 Vex, of course, means to distress or bother.
 Thus, vex lex means to be distressed or bothered by the prospect of law ruling our lives as our ultimate authority.
 Most of us recognize that legalism often strangles life.
-The law can be government or any system of thought ().
+The law can be government or any system of thought (ideology).
 We are born to be free.
 Our room to grow is unending…which can be vexing.
 Game on!

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.